YubinRyu/MB-PINN/README.md

 # MB-PINN
-We propose a physics-informed neural network with moving boundary constraint to model hydraulic fracture propagation under various operating conditions.
+We propose a physics-informed neural network with moving boundary constraint (MB-PINN) to model hydraulic fracture propagation under various operating conditions.
 We utilized two independent neural networks to approximate the latent solution and the moving boundary.
 This approach enables the model to capture the intricate dynamics of the moving boundary problem.
 As a result, the proposed model shows superior prediction accuracy not only within the interpolation range, but also in extrapolation scenarios.
 This exceptional performance highlights its potential as a surrogate model for optimizatin hydraulic fracturing operations in oil and gas reservoirs.

 ## Installation
 Run the following command to set up.